Our Team

 Clinic Manager + Parent Support Consultant

 Ally is passionate about childhood advocacy + inclusion, creating safe spaces for neurodivergent children, and helping families as they navigate the challenges and joys of parenting.
-She has experience working in schools, childhood rehabilitation programs, in-home family support settings, parent coaching, and clinical management.
+She has experience working in schools, childhood rehabilitation programs, in-home family support settings, clinic-based parent coaching, and clinical management.
 In addition to her role supporting her clients and our clinic, she also creates and facilitates professional development, parent education programs, and training in the areas of neurodiversity-affirming care, inclusion in the classroom + workplace, and affirming parenting.

 When Ally isn’t busy managing our clinic and supporting her clients at Pathways, you can find her exploring outdoors with her family, practicing yoga + barre, or relaxing with a good book.